-- Proposed location of compensatory mitigation site(s) relative to impact site(s). - For watersheds with available watershed plans, general watershed condition (e.g., historic and existing land uses, habitat loss or conversion trends, sources of impairment, development trends, percent of imperviousness, etc.).
-For watersheds without an available watershed plan, a general watershed analysis should be completed for large projects with substantial impacts.
-For example, a watershed profile can be conducted to characterize the abundance, types and condition of aquatic resources in the project watershed in order to provide information to evaluate direct, indirect and cumulative effects and provide an ecological reference for mitigation alternatives. - Provide a description and approximate locations of non-native invasive plant species within the watershed and how these species are being treated or otherwise managed (most important for stream compensatory mitigation sites). - Drainage basin size - \For some projects and/or locations, analysis of an ecoregion, physiographic province, or other geographic area of interest may be considered in place of a watershed overview.
+- Proposed location of compensatory mitigation site(s) relative to impact site(s). - For watersheds with available watershed plans, a brief description of the general watershed condition (e.g., historic and existing land uses, habitat loss or conversion trends, sources of impairment, development trends, percent of imperviousness, etc.).
+In addition, describe how the proposed compensatory mitigation site is consistent with any restoration priorities identified by the watershed plan. - For watersheds without an available watershed plan, a general watershed analysis should be completed for large projects with substantial impacts.
+For example, a watershed profile can be conducted to characterize the abundance, types and condition of aquatic resources in the project watershed in order to provide information to evaluate direct, indirect and cumulative effects and provide an ecological reference for mitigation alternatives. - If available, provide a description and approximate locations of exotic invasive plant species within the watershed and how these species are being treated or otherwise managed (most important for stream compensatory mitigation sites). - Watershed size (area) - For some projects and/or locations, analysis of an ecoregion, physiographic province, or other geographic area of interest may be considered in place of a watershed overview.

-4.8.7.2 Landscape Setting and Position:
+4.8.7.2 Landscape setting and position:

-- Landscape position (e.g., depression, fringe, slope, flat, riverine) - Land uses surrounding proposed compensatory mitigation site(s) (e.g., existing and reasonably foreseeable land uses, ownership). - Connectivity of proposed compensatory mitigation site(s) to other aquatic resources. - Extent of open space areas abutting proposed compensatory mitigation site(s). - Existing and proposed buffer width and condition.
+- Landscape position (e.g., depression, fringe, slope, flat, riverine) - Land uses surrounding proposed compensatory mitigation site(s) (e.g., existing and reasonably foreseeable land uses, ownership). - Connectivity of proposed compensatory mitigation site(s) to other aquatic resources and other habitats. - Extent of open space areas abutting proposed compensatory mitigation site(s). - Existing and proposed buffer width and condition.